You are here: NTLawHbk » NTLawHandbook » WhatIsTheLaw

 1. Supremacy of the Constitution- all other laws and the government must follow the Constitution.
 No other law can override the Constitution, and any inconsistent law can be overturned by the courts.

-b.
-The Executive has the power to ensure Parliament's decisions are put into action, including delegated legislation, as explained above.
-The Prime Minister and Cabinet make policy decisions and run government operations, administering the law and government services.
-The Executive acts on the advice of the Minister, who is accountable to the Parliament.
+-The Executive has the power to ensure Parliament's decisions are put into action, including delegated legislation.
+The Prime Minister and Cabinet make policy decisions and run government operations, administering the law and government services—the Executive acts on the advice of the Minister, who is accountable to the Parliament.

-c.
-The Judiciary- the judiciary operates independently from the Parliament and the Executive to interpret and apply the law.
+-The Judiciary operates independently from the Parliament and the executive branch in interpreting and applying the law.

 3. Division of powers- Australia has a federal system where powers are divided between different levels of government, for example, state and territory governments and the Commonwealth.